A temporal-averaging based approach to toughness homogenisation in heterogeneous material: Motivations and problem formulation

 \subsubsection{Strategies for handling the material toughness}

 It is well known that classical averaging of the toughness does not provide a satisfactory prediction for the crack length or other process parameters.
-In \cite{DONTSOV2021108144}, \emph{Dontsov and Suarez-Rivera} hypothesized and investigated that the material toughness could be approximated by taking the maximum toughness.
-The investigation by the authors in \cite{ARMA2021} further tested this approximation, confirming that taking the classical averaging of the toughness does not provide a satisfactory prediction for the crack length and other process parameters, with the maximum toughness providing a significantly better approximation.
+It has previously been suggested that, away from domain boundaries, the toughness could be approximated using the maximum toughness after some period of time (see e.g.\ discussion of the energy-release rate in \cite{HOSSAIN201415}).
+This `maximum toughness strategy' was later proposed to be effective for the case for HF in \cite{DONTSOV2021108144}.
+The investigation provided there, as well as by the authors in \cite{ARMA2021}, confirmed that taking the classical averaging of the toughness does not provide a satisfactory prediction for the crack length and other process parameters, with the maximum toughness providing a significantly better approximation.
 This is further demonstrated in Figs.~\ref{fig:1} -- \ref{fig:5}, where results for the fracture length $L(t)$ and fluid pressure at the injection point $p(t,0)$ are provided for a variety of toughness inhomogeneities.
+It is worth noting that in all cases the fracture length $L(t)$ is similar to that observed for layered materials in \cite{HOSSAIN201415}.